 Departure Times: Day Cruises usually depart from the selected ports at 09:00 and return at 18:00

-Capacity: Day Sail yachts accommodate 12 to 49 passengers on one yacht.
+Capacity: Day Sail yachts require minimum 15 passengers and maximum 49 passengers on one yacht.
 Groups with more than 50 passengers sail in two or more yachts like a regatta.
 Depending on the yacht, there are 5-7 double cabins available for resting, showering or changing into swimwear.

 Ports of Call: Yachts in the Argosy network are located in multiple ports in various regions in Greek waters.
 See an interactive map of the available ports.
 Contact us to request a Day Sail in one of the ports listed on the map.